AKASH-tech234/Tech_sprint/readme/official-dashboard/README.md

 ## Frontend Integration

 The frontend is already configured to call these endpoints.
 See:

 - `CitizenVoice/src/services/issueService.js` - All API service calls
 - `CitizenVoice/src/components/Dashboard/Official/*` - Dashboard components

 ## Current Implementation Status

 ✅ **Frontend Complete**

 - All UI components implemented
 - API integration ready
 - Error handling in place

 ⚠️ **Backend Required**

 - Issue CRUD operations (partial)
 - Team management endpoints (missing)
 - Analytics endpoints (missing)
 - Official-specific routes (missing)

+## Privileged Official (Single Admin Email)

+The backend supports a **single privileged official** for sensitive actions like assigning issues and managing team members.

+- Set `OFFICIAL_ADMIN_EMAIL` in the backend environment to the one official email allowed to assign/manage team.
+- All other officials can still access the dashboard but will only see issues assigned to them.

+Optional: run `npm run seed:official-admin` (in `Backend/`) to create/update that official user from env vars.